svk31/bitshares-wallet-template/README.md

 This means you can login using only your account name and password, and no private information is stored in the browser nor sent to the API server.

 The wallet is set up to use the Bitshares testnet.
-Compiled html + js is available in the `dist` folder, to launch simply doubleclick the index.html file.
+It can be tried out here: http://svk31.github.io/bitshares-wallet-template

 The following account and password can be used to try it out: